Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/secure/snowflake-private-link.md

 4. Give the rule a name.
 5. Select a database and schema where the rule will be stored.
 These selections are for permission settings and organizational purposes; they do not affect the rule itself.
 6. Set the type to `Azure Link ID` and the mode to `Ingress`.
-7. Type the Azure Link ID obtained in the section above into the identifier box and press **Enter**.
+7. In the identifier box, type the Azure Link ID obtained in the previous section and press **Enter**.
 8. Click **Create Network Rule**.

 <Lightbox src="/img/docs/dbt-cloud/snowflakeprivatelink2.png" title="Create Network Rule"/>

-9. In the **Network Policy** tab, edit the policy you want to add the rule to.
-This could be your account-level policy or a policy specific to the users connecting from dbt Cloud.
+9. In the **Network Policy** tab, edit the policy to which you want to add the rule.
+This could be your account-level policy or one specific to the users connecting from dbt Cloud.

 10. Add the new rule to the allowed list and click **Update Network Policy**.